Imperal Docs

 )

 Catches: A write or destructive @chat.function has no effects= declared.
-Currently a WARNING in v4; will become ERROR in v5.
+This is a WARN-level check — a recommendation, never a publish blocker.

 ⚠ V20: Function 'send_email' is write but has no effects declared.